Illegal Fish Introductions

 What can you, the angler, do?

 Properly dispose of unused bait.
 Always dispose of unwanted baitfish on land or in the trash.
 DO NOT release any live baitfish into a waterbody!

-Anglers are strongly encouraged to harvest all northern pike, muskellunge and walleye and not release them back to the water alive.
+Anglers are strongly encouraged to harvest all northern pike, muskellunge, walleye, and black crappie and not release them back to the water alive.

 Report introductions.
 If you observe a person releasing live fish into a waterbody, gather any information on the person’s description, boat hull number or vehicle license plate number if applicable.
 Report your observation by calling Operation Game Thief at 1-800-253-7887.

 If you catch a fish species that you believe is not known to inhabit a waterbody take a picture and/or kill the fish and freeze it immediately and contact the nearest regional MDIFW Office (listed in the fishing lawbook).

 Which species are most often introduced and the problems that they cause?

 Largemouth bass – If a waterbody already contains smallmouth bass, largemouth bass commonly outcompete smallmouths reducing their overall abundance.
 If a trout stocking program is active in a waterbody that largemouth bass become established in, the bass prey upon the stocked trout.
 This decreases angler catch rates for trout and may prompt MDIFW biologists to stop stocking trout altogether if predation rates on stocked trout become unacceptably high.
 Introduced largemouth bass have also decimated baitfish populations in many waters, eliminating opportunities to harvest baitfish, both recreationally and commercially.